Tractatus de ortu Tartarorum: Circumstances of creation

 If Peter was acting under orders from any Russian ruler at the time, it was probably the prince of Kiev, Yaroslav Vsevolodovich, who had submitted to Batu Khan in 1243.
 It has been argued that Peter may have been acting under Mongol orders.
 Matthew of Paris records that Peter first came to Italy before arriving at Lyon.
 He may have first met Innocent IV at Genoa in the fall of 1244.
 The Burton Annals record that Peter knew neither Latin nor Greek and had to be interrogated through an interpreter.
 The written record of Peter's answers to the pope and cardinals' questions—the Tractatus—circulated among the assembled prelates at Lyon.
 Peter may have been questioned again about the Mongols at the council in June 1245.

 Peter was also subjected to a theological examination and "brilliantly expounded the Gospel."
 At Lyon, he took part in the divine service wearing his Orthodox vestments.
-Some modern researchers have concluded that Peter must not have adhered to Orthodoxy.
+Some modern researchers have concluded that Peter must not have adhered to Eastern Orthodoxy.
 On the other hand, it has been argued that the main purpose of Peter's visit was to attend the council of Lyon to discuss healing the East–West schism.
-Innocent IV urged Kaliman I of Bulgaria to send representatives and in the bull Cum simus super urged all the other Eastern Christians not in union with Rome to send representatives.
+Innocent IV urged Tsar Kaliman I of Bulgaria to send representatives and in the bull Cum simus super urged all the other Eastern Christians not in union with Rome to send representatives.
 In the end, the only known non-Latin cleric present was Peter.
 Although Innocent referred to the schism when addressing the council, the council is not known to have discussed it in session.
-The Emperor Frederick II, through his representative, Taddeo da Suessa, proposed that he would be able to restore the unity of the church if he and the pope made peace.
+The issue was raised by the Emperor Frederick II, who, through his representative at the council, Taddeo da Suessa, claimed that he could restore the unity of the church if he and the pope made peace.
 Partly to this end, he had already married his daughter Constance to the Greek emperor John Vatatzes.